pohsien324/useful-tools/replace-strings-from-files/README.md

 # Replace Strings From Files
-These scripts provider a faster way to replace all the specific strings in your folder.
+This script provides a faster way to replace all the specific strings from your folder.

 ## Quick Start
 1. Clone the repository.